idlehabitat/Term-Project-LIS-545/Reports/Final Report [Placeholder and Notes].md

   * The original Figshare dataset is under [CC by 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 * A statement about any human subject considerations that apply to this data set
     * S2 Appendix.pdf covers human subject considerations
-    * The [published article](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0149885) contains further information about anonymization
+    * The [published article](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0149885) does not explicitly address anonymization

 [Markdown Guide: Basic Syntax](https://www.markdownguide.org/basic-syntax)